memeliciouss/viewport-doc/README.md

 A nostalgic journey back to the Windows 95 era, **viewport** is a retro-themed web desktop that serves as both an interactive playground and a personal portfolio.
 This isn't just a website—it's a fully functional desktop environment that captures the charm and personality of classic Windows operating systems.

-The project features customizable and persistent wallpapers, interactive MS Office-style agents (including Clippy and custom characters) that provide random commentary, a complete window management system, repositionable desktop icons, launchable applications, and immersive 3D elements powered by Three.js.
-It houses my personal sketchbook showcase, interactive games, creative tools, and various fun elements that bring the interface to life while maintaining an authentic Windows 95 experience.
+The project features customizable and persistent wallpapers with ASCII art, interactive MS Office-style agents (including Clippy and custom characters) that provide random commentary, a complete window management system, repositionable desktop icons, launchable applications, and immersive 3D elements powered by Three.js.
+It houses my personal sketchbook showcase, interactive games, creative tools, and various fun elements that create an engaging Windows 95 experience.

 ---